 All you have to do is give clear directions, e.g. Names of the non-profits (e.g Food Bank, Cayucos Land Conservancy, your church); their addresses, and the amount you'd like to give to each.
 The amounts are deducted from your IRA and sent directly by your investment institution to your favorite charities instead of being added to your taxable income.

 Plan Now for your 70 ½ IRA Gifting

-For many of us folks who are soon to be 70 ½ or over and have IRAs either from contributions or rollovers from company plans, there is a way to make gifts directly from your IRA.
+For many of us folks who are 70 ½ or over and have IRAs either from contributions or rollovers from company plans, there is a way to make gifts directly from your IRA.
 This has been in effect for a few years now, but with the onset of the new tax law in 2018, it makes the utilization of this opportunity a no-brainer for many charitably-minded older people.

 While the new law cut tax rates, it also severely curtailed itemized deductions.
 State and local income taxes along with property taxes are now capped at a combined $10,000, whether one is single or married filing jointly.
 Miscellaneous itemized deductions like tax preparation fees, investment costs, etc. are no longer deductible at all for federal income tax purposes (keep in mind that this limitation on deductible taxes and elimination of miscellaneous itemized deductions does not affect state income tax – only federal).

 These reductions in federal deductions are somewhat offset by a new higher standard deduction (though taxpayers also lost the personal exemptions deduction).
 For single folks over 65, the standard deduction for 2019 is $13,850.
 For married folks filing jointly who are both over 65, the standard deduction is $27,000.